 Main findings from the AT and MHSDS datasets

-- Over a third of inpatients (36%) last had a review of their care over 6 months ago (750 people).
+- Less than half of inpatients (39%) last had a review of their care over 6 months ago (830 people).

 Mental Health Services Data Set

 Data collected for LDA inpatients at the end of June 2020 show that: